michael-s-downs/thethingineed/services/documentation/techhubgenaillmapi.md

         - chatGPT: ChatGPT models with text capabilities
         - chatGPT-v: ChatGPT with text and vision capabilities
         - dalle3: Dall-E 3 models (image generation)
+        - chatLlama3: Llama 3 and 3-1 models
+        - chatNova-v: Nova models with text and vision capabilities
+        - chatNova: Nova models with text capabilities
     - api_version: version of the api (model) that is being used
     - model_pool: pools the model belongs to